-In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09 Revenue from Contracts with Customers.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09 Revenue from Contracts with Customers ..
 This ASU provides a robust framework for addressing revenue issues.
 The core principle contained in ASU 2014-09 is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration which the entity expects to be entitled in exchange for those goods and services.
 This pronouncement will be effective for public entities for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
-During April 2015, the FASB issued and exposure draft to postpone the effective date by one year.
+During July 2015, the FASB approved the postponement of the effective date by one year.
 The Company will evaluate the impact of this ASU at such time as it begins to earn revenue.